k13n/scalable_rcas/REPRODUCIBILITY.md

 4. [Experiments](#experiments)

 This page details the steps needed to reproduce the findings of the
+paper:

+- **Scalable Content-and-Structure Indexing**
-paper: Kevin Wellenzohn, Michael Böhlen, Sven Helmer, Antoine Pietri, Stefano Zacchiroli.
-Scalable Content-and-Structure Indexing.
-2021.
+- Kevin Wellenzohn, Michael Böhlen, Sven Helmer, Antoine Pietri, Stefano Zacchiroli

 ## Prerequisites